 Strengthening Asian American Families’ Excellence & Resilience during COVID-19

-Our study findings will reveal key developmental and social processes in the how both racial minority parents and their children’s identities are formed in reaction to an acute but prolonged threat to their social identities resulting from the COVID-19 outbreak as it peaks and wanes over the course of a year.
-Knowledge from this research can help health educators, providers, and policy makers to proactively provide services and implement policies that educate and promote well-being in targeted marginalized groups and the larger public during future similar events.
+Our study findings will reveal key developmental and social processes in how both racial minority parents and their children’s identities are formed in reaction to an acute but prolonged threat to their social identities resulting from the COVID-19 outbreak as it peaks and wanes over the course of a year.
+Knowledge from this research can help health educators, providers, and policymakers proactively provide services and implement policies that educate and promote well-being in targeted marginalized groups and the larger public during future similar events.

 Project SAFER is funded by an NSF Grant Titled: RAPID: Influences of the Coronavirus (COVID-19) Outbreak on Racial Discrimination, Identity Development and Socialization.

 Dr. Cheah co-authored the 2020 SRCD statement of the evidence brief:

 Want to participate in Project SAFER?
 E-mail us at: email@example.com

 Shimei Pan, Ph.D.
 (Department of Information Systems, UMBC)